RTradeLtd/TxPB/doc/CONFIGURATION.md

       natPortMap: "true"
       # enables p2p stream capabilities, equivalent to ipfs p2p
       enableP2PStreams: "true"
+    # enables private libp2p swarm mode
+    # the value here will be used as the private network shared secret key
+    # default is empty string ("") which means use the public network
+    swarm_key: 6f0cf24809cda96d0d68b0fa8abdd64eccd1b4866262040cdc5afecba3418aad
   # general node configuration
   opts:
     # enables a bloom+arc cache on top of the blockstore